Miscellaneous Books and Magazines

 ISBN: N/A

 Review: I would say this issue was acceptable but fell a little short of my expectation after reading the first two which were very well written with excellent subjects to discuss and event the photos were lacking.
-I think if it was the winter of 1972 and I received this in the mail I’m not sure I would continue buying these.
+I think if it was the winter of 1972, and I received this in the mail, I’m not sure if I would continue buying these.

 Title: Mineral Digest The Journal of Mineralogy Vol. 4 Spring 1973